daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 Hello world!
 {% endhighlight %}

-## Quirk 2: variable definition syntax
+## Quirk 2: Variable definition syntax

 Unlike in most other programming languages, when you define a variable in Bash, you _must not_ include spaces around the variable name.